Growth and nodal current of complexified horocycle eigenfunctions: Introduction

-has such a property.
-Term $G^\tau(z_1,z_2) := \left(\dfrac{z_1-\bar z_2}{\bar z_1-z_2}\right)^\tau$ is understood as \emph{gauge factor} which also makes these kernels automorphic with respect to isometries of $\HH$.
-The presence of gauge factor is the principal feature making our considerations different from that of \cite{Ze07}.
+is understood as \emph{gauge factor} which also makes these kernels automorphic with respect to isometries of $\HH$.
+The presence of gauge factor is one of the principal features making our considerations different from that of \cite{Ze07}.